SOFZP/show-solana-node-info_v2/README.md

 `date` or `timedatectl`

-2. Solana Price.
+2. *Solana Price*.
 If Grafana is not set or have its own issues than you can see NULL here

-3. Epoch Progress
+3. *Epoch Progress*

 4.